astronomer/docs/astro/best-practices/deploy-with-api.md

 ### DAG-only deploy

 1. Make a `POST` request to the `Deploy` endpoint to create a new `deploy` object.
 In your call, specify `type` as `DAG_ONLY`.
-Store the value for the `DeployID` that is returned.
+Store the values for `id` and `dagsUploadURL` that are returned in the response to use in the following steps.

         This action creates an object that represents the intent to deploy code to a Deployment.
 See the [Astro API documentation](https://www.astronomer.io/docs/api/platform-api-reference/deploy/create-deploy) for request usage and examples.

-2. Make a `GET` request to the `Deploy` endpoint.
-Copy the values for `id` and `dagsUploadURL` to use in the following steps.
-See the [Astro API documentation](https://docs.astronomer.io/docs/api/platform-api-reference/deploy/get-deploy) for request usage and examples.

-3. Create a tar file of your Astro project DAGs folder:
+2. Create a tar file of your Astro project DAGs folder:

    ```bash